Repetition code: Code parameters

 In the case of a binary repetition code, there exist two code words - all ones and all zeros - which have a length of $n$.
 Therefore, the minimum Hamming distance of the code equals its length $n$.
 This gives the repetition code an error correcting capacity of $\tfrac{n-1}{2}$ (i.e. it will correct up to $\tfrac{n-1}{2}$ errors in any code word).

 If the length of a binary repetition code is odd, then it's a perfect code.
 The binary repetition code of length n is equivalent to the (n, 1)-Hamming code.
 A (n, 1) BCH code is also a repetition code.

 Example

 Consider a binary repetition code of length 3.
 The user wants to transmit the information bits 101.
 Then the encoding maps each bit either to the all ones or all zeros code word, so we get the 111 000 111, which will be transmitted.

 Let's say three errors corrupt the transmitted bits and the received sequence is 111 010 100.
 Decoding is usually done by a simple majority decision for each code word.
-That lead us to 100 as the decoded information bits, because in the first and second code word occurred less than two errors, so the majority of the bits are correct.
+That leads us to 100 as the decoded information bits, because in the first and second code word occurred less than two errors, so the majority of the bits are correct.
 But in the third code word two bits are corrupted, which results in an erroneous information bit, since two errors lie above the error correcting capacity.